MrKaranJ/text-hex/README.md

 An example of the manual conversion from one system to another is shown below.
 Here we illustrate how to convert from the decimal system that is commonly used to the hexadecimal system.

 ![Conversion Between Systems](/images/conversion.png)

+Use the functions developed to convert any integer into it's equivalent in the other systems and run 'main.py' to test the code.
+Here a string is considered character by character and converted to its ASCII equivalent which is then converted to other systems.
+Padding has not been applied here but can be easily added with minor changes.